ellemouton/website/content/drafts/onion-routing-prelims.md

 ![](/onion_prelims/12-naive-dave-pkt.png#center)

 Dave will receive this packet and do the following:

-1. He will check that the HMAC is valid
+1. He will check that the HMAC is valid.
-2. He will read the payload meant for him along with the HMAC
+2. He will read the payload meant for him along with the HMAC.
 3. The HMAC he receives will be an empty byte array.
 This indicates to Dave that he is the final hop.